David Lang (composer): Symphony for a Broken Orchestra

 More than 1,000 musical instruments owned by the School District of Philadelphia cannot be played because they are broken.
 As part of an ongoing project to repair the broken instruments, in collaboration with Temple Contemporary, the Philadelphia Orchestra, the Boyer College of Music and Dance, the Curtis Institute of Music, and the school district, Lang wrote a symphony specifically for the sounds that the instruments make in their broken state.
 Professional musicians and community members played in the orchestra or adopted an instrument.
 After the performance the instruments were fixed and returned to the public schools.

 Prisoner of the State

 This opera with the New York Philharmonic received its premiere on June 6, 2019.
 It is based on Fidelio by Beethoven and directed by Elkhanah Pulitzer.

 flower, forget me

 These songs for baritone and piano premiered in 2022 and premiered in the United States in 2025.
-They were "commissioned by Konzerthaus Dortmund, for the baritone Benjamin Appl, specifically to go on a program with Schubert's great song cycle Die Schöne Müllerin".
+They were "commissioned by Konzerthaus Dortmund, for the baritone Benjamin Appl, specifically to go on a program with Schubert's great song cycle Die schöne Müllerin".

+the wealth of nations

+The oratorio the wealth of nations for mezzo-soprano, baritone and orchestra was commissioned by the New York Philharmonic (Gustavo Dudamel, Oscar L. Tang and [Agnes Hsu-Tang|H. M. Agnes Hsu-Tang) and the Aspen Music Festival and School.
+Set to texts by Adam Smith (The Wealth of Nations), Franklin D. Roosevelt, Frederick Douglass, Ralph Waldo Emerson, Edith Wharton, Eugene V. Debs, and Maria W. Stewart, it premiered on March 19, 2026, at David Geffen Hall, New York City.